 There are many purported benefits to these programs, such as the identification and fix of more vulnerabilities, and a more secure infrastructure fixed.
 But there are also many challenges and drawbacks that must be taken into consideration.

-While the idea of Bug Bounty programs is pretty similar to traditional penetration, however, the approach of it is the polar opposite.
-If you were to compare it to writing, then think of bug bounty as a competition where a lot of writers come together to compete against each other and then the writers with the best essays win the price.
+While the idea of Bug Bounty programs is pretty similar to traditional penetration, however, the approach is the polar opposite.
+If you were to compare it to writing, then think of bug bounty as a competition where a lot of writers come together to compete against each other and then the writers with the best essays win the prize.